Fuel4us/EventManagingApp/docs/blue/1140403/sp3/README.md

 IPC02.3 - Global Search/Replace

 The application should now support "Search" and "Search and Replace" to be applied for all the workbooks of the user (may they be active/open or not).
-It should be possible to apply the search to workbooks which name matches a specific regular expression.

 In a more brief text: